markhenning/markhenning.github.io/content/the-outage.md

 - Every 6 months I look at where I am work and re-assess against my goals
 - Every 7 years, I'd take 6 months off work to enjoy myself and fill in some bucket list things.

-In 2013 I spend months travelling across America, from Boston to LA, it was an amazing experience and taught me a lot, I came back re-focused on my career.
+In 2013 I spend months travelling across America, from Boston to LA, it was an amazing experience and taught me a lot.
+I came back re-focused on my career.
 I know the advice is always to never quit without something lined up, but sometimes you just have to believe in yourself -  I'm good at IT, some days I'm very good at IT.
 I got back to it early 2014 and I think I've done some great work since.

 So, 2020 rolled round, COVID happened, and I hadn't finished what I wanted to do at FICO, so I stayed there with an amazing team until Feb 2021 to make sure I left on a good note and wrap up some things.

 ## Wide Open Spaces - The Short Version

-Ever since I was little, my brains never quite worked out scale on things far away.
+Ever since I was little, my brain's never quite worked out scale on things far away.
 It never really bothered me, as a kid you just write it off.
 I remember standing on Southend Pier about 8 years old looking up at a lamp post and being very confused about how far away the sky was.
 Suddenly my brain goes from "I'm here with this lamp post" to "I'm standing in a huge dome, miles and miles across", and it just feels wierd.

 ![[20250330_143622867_iOS.png]]
 *How far away is the sky, and are they telegraph lines or bridges 50 miles into the sky?*